BentoTPG/ESP8266-home-wifi-switch/README.md

 4. add switch and LED and create datastream
 5. add V1 virtual pin and v10 virtual pin
 6. set switch data to V1 and LED data to V10
-7. after you dona all of it
+7. after you done all of it go to this page and copy name,template and token
 ![Nametoken](image/nametoken.png)
 # Coding
 1.Set up esp8266 and blynk